SeverinAlexB/code_challenge/README.md

 - Add order ($1/1BTC)
 - Ask for matches to its order.
 Matches are polled every 1.5s.
 - Ask the specific service endpoint of the matching order to get us a lightning invoice.
-- Get all order from orderbook.
+- Get all orders from orderbook.

 The server has the following capabilities:
 - Ping Pong
 - Looks up a list of all available service endpoints.
 These can be used to sync the orderbook initially.
 - Receives single orders and adds it to its orderbook.
 - Returns matches to the user from within it's orderbook.
-- Returns a lightning invoice (expires within 15min) in case somebody wants to execute the trade. (expiring redis lock on orderId for 15min).
+- Returns a lightning invoice (expires within 15min) in case somebody wants to execute the trade (expiring redis lock on orderId for 15min).
-- Return complete orderbook.
+- Returns complete orderbook for sync purposes.

 ## What can be improved

 I made a lot of `// Todo:` in the code where improvements are necessary.
 Some highlights:

 - Messages are serialized/desearlized manually.
 A library like [ts-serialize](https://www.npmjs.com/package/ts-serializable) could help enourmously.
-- Order are currently not removed after execution and they don't expire.
+- Orders are currently not removed after execution and they don't expire.
-- The orderbook doesn't check for any duplicates.
-- Initial orderbooks are not yet synced.
-The list of endpoints is already fetched though.
-- Add code to call a specific service endpoint.
 - New orders are not propagated to the peers.
 - The code has room for improvement from an "Clean Code" perspective.
 Same with tests.
 - `exchangeId` is the same as the server port.
 This simplifies the development but is of course not a solution in the real world.
 - Add better logging system.
+- One could make the system more resilient as a failed request brings the whole system down instead of trying trying another peer.

 ## Getting started